WebAssembly/component-model/design/mvp/Explainer.md

 Currently, validation rejects `(stream T)` and `(future T)` when `T` transitively contains a `borrow`.
 This restriction could be relaxed in the future by extending the call-scoping rules of `borrow` to streams and futures.
+Additionally, `(stream char)` is temporarily rejected with a future [TODO](Concurrency.md) to allow and properly use the `string-encoding`, taking care to not split code points.

 #### Specialized value types